DataDog/hiring-engineers/answers.md

 To schedule downtime for Sat-Sun I had to specify all the same fields except days of the week and time was different:
 ![Schedule downtime](img/down-time-sat-sun.png)

-Once scheduled downtime started I recieved email notification:
+Once scheduled downtime started I received email notification:
 ![downtime email](img/downtime-email.png)

 ## Collecting APM Data